 In 2010 whilst working for a large corporate company, a friend and colleague introduced me to the Free Range Human movement.
-This ignited a spark in me that remained, until recently, just a small glow of opportunity.
-Free range is about breaking out of the cubicle and getting out in to the world, exploring opportunities and doing what you do best.
+This ignited a spark in me that until recently remained just a small glow of opportunity.
+Free range is about breaking out of the cubicle and getting out in to the world, exploring opportunities and doing what you do best with no limitations.

 Liminal (adj) – Occupying a position at, or on both sides of, a boundary or threshold.

 My liminality means that I don’t fit in to a box, I don’t have a single career and I am very flexible.
 I am a generalist that can apply myself to a multitude of different tasks and challenges.
 I always revel in change and new opportunities.